Assessment Moderation Policy

 Introduction

-To ensure that the assessment process for each unit delivery is fair, valid and reliable each unit delivery will undergo assessment moderation applied at three stages: assessment design and development; implementation, marking and grading; and review and evaluation.
-To ensure that the assessment methods and grading of students’ achievement of learning outcomes is reviewed and improved a fourth stage of external review will occur.
+To ensure that the assessment process for each unit delivery is fair, valid and reliable, each unit delivery will undergo assessment moderation applied at three stages: assessment design and development; marking and grading; and review and student evaluation.
+To ensure that the assessment methods and grading of students’ achievement of learning outcomes are reviewed and improved a fourth stage of external peer review will occur.

 Stage 1: Assessment Design and Development

-Assessment moderation in the design and development stage is managed though UGBOOT which is the College’s Curriculum Management Software.
+Assessment moderation in the design and development stage is managed through UGBOOT which is the College’s Curriculum Management Software.

-The College determines assessment tasks that are fair, valid and reliable during the accreditation process.
+The College determines assessment tasks that are fair, valid and reliable during the accreditation and re-accreditation processes.

-When a unit is delivered the Academic in Charge sets the delivery schedule and assessment tasks in UGBOOT and provides marking rubrics for the unit of study.
-Assessment tasks marked as critical tasks in the accreditation documents cannot be changed by the Academic in Charge.
+When a unit is delivered, the Academic in Charge (or Unit Coordinator) sets the delivery schedule and assessment tasks in UGBOOT and provides marking rubrics for the unit of study.
+Assessment tasks marked as critical tasks in the accreditation documents cannot be changed by the Academic in Charge without approval from the Dean of Studies.

 The following processes are crucial in developing assessment tasks that are fair, valid and reliable:

-• Alignment of assessment tasks to learning outcomes
+• Alignment of assessment tasks to unit learning outcomes which are aligned to the course learning outcomes and graduate attributes.

-• The Academic in charge must also consider the appropriate type of assessments tasks, number of assessment tasks, weighting of assessments tasks, and complexity of the assessment task for the level of the unit.
+• The Academic in charge must also consider the appropriate type of assessments tasks, number of assessment tasks, weighting of assessments tasks, and complexity of the assessment tasks for the AQF level of the unit – Refer to the Assessment and Grading Policy for guidance.

-Initially, these are externally reviewed during the accreditation process.
-Overtime units will be updated with improved assessments when requested by the Unit Coordinator.
+Initially, these are externally reviewed during the accreditation process by subject matter experts.
+Over time, units will be updated with improved assessments when requested by the Unit Coordinator, informed by students’ progress and students' evaluation.

-The Unit Guide is then moderated by the Unit Coordinator who ensures that:
+The Unit Guide is then validated by the Unit Coordinator who ensures that:

-• Suitable topics are planned which will cover the content intended for the Unit;
+• Suitable topics are planned which will cover the contents intended for the Unit and appropriate and sufficient for the assessment tasks;

 • The learning outcomes intended for the unit can be met by the topics and resources which will be delivered;

-• The assessment tasks are aligned to the learning outcomes or competencies in a manner which will adequately test the skills and knowledge gained by the learner;
+• The assessment tasks are aligned to the unit learning outcomes in a manner which will adequately demonstrate the skills and knowledge achieved by the learner;

 • Where the unit is delivered in more than one mode or at different locations in the same semester